Web-Jose/Menu-Updater/README.md

 ## Fully Autonomizing the Process

-If you want to fully autonomize the process, you can creat and run a .bat file to automatically run the **Menu_PDF_To_JSON.js** file every week.
+If you want to fully autonomize the process, you can create and run a .bat file to automatically run the **Menu_PDF_To_JSON.js** file every week.
 To do this, follow the steps below:

 ### Step 1: Create a .bat file